CircuitVerse/Blog/content/posts/prerna-gsoc23-final-report.md

 - **Fix Data integrity issues**: Our goal was to identify and fix the data integrity issues that were causing data corruption for users.
 - **Implement a debug interface on the simulator**: The aim was to implement a debug interface on the simulator that would give us more information about the simulator's state from the dev console, allow us to load circuits, and dynamically load and unload parts of the circuit.
 - **Implement a safe recovery from simulator crashes**:  A safe recovery flow that ideally lets the user restore a previous non-erroneous state of the circuit.
-- **Make a better system for high impedance (X) values**: n the previously implemented system for high-impedance values, there were some shortcomings that needed to be rectified.
+- **Make a better system for high impedance (X) values**: In the previously implemented system for high-impedance values, there were some shortcomings that needed to be rectified.

 ### Data integrity issues